SoundByteOSS/soundbyte-extensions/README.md

 These extensions do not use TypeScript, but instead make use of the TypeScript CLI to combine files.

-1. Ensure node / npm are installed
+1. Ensure node / npm are installed (or see step 2)
-2. `npm install -g typescript`
+2. `npm install -g typescript` (`sudo apt install node-typescript` may also work on linux / WSL)
 3. Go to the extension folder that you wish to build, open the `src` folder
 4. Run the `tsc` command to generate the extension `main.js` file